SerratedSharp/CSharpWasmRecipes/README.md

     }
     """);

-// Store a reference in JS globalThis to dmeonstrate by ref modification JSHost.GlobalThis.SetProperty("jsObj", jsObj);
+// Store a reference in JS globalThis to demonstrate by ref modification JSHost.GlobalThis.SetProperty("jsObj", jsObj);

 JSObjectExample.ConsoleLogJSObject(jsObj);